State Government’s pro-hunting agenda sees a swift return of hunting to our State Forests...

-Families in particular are worried about the safety of their children playing freely in a public place where hunters may be present.
+Families in particular were worried about the safety of their children playing freely in a public place where hunters may be present.

 The NSW Government’s own risk assessment stated that the risk of injury or death from projectiles (bullets or arrows) is ‘major’.

-The program that allows recreational hunting is set to commence in 77 of our national parks at some point during 2013.
+The program that allows recreational hunting was set to commence in 75 of our national parks at some point during 2013.
 The NSW Government states that this program is about controlling pest animal populations in national parks.

 There is no scientific evidence to show that recreational hunting in NSW has reduced the population of any pest animal species.
-Despite this, the government will invest $19.1million dollars of taxpayers in the 'Supplementary Pest Control Program' over the next five years.
+Despite this, the government announced it would invest $19.1million dollars of taxpayers in the 'Supplementary Pest Control Program' over the next five years.

-Opponents strongly believe the hunting program which was borne from a deal struck with the Shooters and Fishers Party, is designed to facilitate the sport of hunting on public land, and has little to do with conservation.
+Opponents strongly believed that the hunting program, which was borne from a deal struck with the Shooters and Fishers Party, was designed to facilitate the sport of hunting on public land, and has little to do with conservation.
 No legislative changes were actually required to continue dealing with pest animal populations in NSW.
 Legislation already existed for integrated pest management programs to be carried out by professionals.

 The announcement 4 July 2013 tells us that the NSW Government has responded to community concerns, ensuring the unpopular, unsafe and costly program proposed by the Shooters and Fishers Party did not get off the ground.
 The program that is in play, is run by professionals and only users hunters of a professional standard.